Isaiah1001/CNN-Learning-Journey/02_transfer_learning/README.md

 ## Key Finding
 **1. Classifier head fine-tuning**
-With only 20 epoches, inference accuracy reach around 90%, which is a hugh improvement, compared with model trained at stage.
-Larger learning rate should be used for this stage, since the coefficients for head are randomly assigned and large lr will help them converged quickly
+With only 20 epoches, inference accuracy reach around 90%, which is a hugh improvement, compared with model trained at **Stage 1**.
+This shows that the shallow layers and backbone, which have already been trained on large‑scale data, provide generic features that capture common visual characteristics of objects.
+Large learning rate should be used for this stage, since the weights for head are randomly initialized and large lr will help them converge quickly.